 Although applications will be considered at any time, the applications process is designed to give students a clear goal for their progress during this academic year and an understanding of the standards they will be required to reach.
-Therefore, if possible, we ask students to return their application by 31st January 2019.
+Therefore, if possible, we ask students to return their application by 31st January 2021.

-Applications will be made through UCAS Progress and all students at a Leeds school will be able to apply in this way.
-Students outside the Leeds area should download and submit an application form from the school website.
-All students who submit an application will have a meeting with a member of the Sixth Form Team to discuss their course choices.
+Applications will be made through the application form on the school website All students who submit an application will have a meeting with a member of the Sixth Form Team to discuss their course choices.